elastic/universal-profiling-documentation/README.md

 There is only one config knob that you can change: `project-id` (default value is `1`).

-The `-project-id` flag, or the `project-id` key in the host-agent configuration file, is a parameter to split profiling data into logical groups.
+The `-project-id` flag, or the `project-id` key in the host-agent configuration file, is a parameter to split profiling data into logical groups that you control.

-You are free to assign any non-zero, unsigned integer to a host-agent deployment you control: this will be helpful to slice profiling data in Kibana.
+You are free to assign any non-zero, unsigned integer to a host-agent deployment you control: this may be helpful when slicing profiling data in Kibana.
 You may want to set a per-environment project ID (i.e. dev=3, staging=2, production=1), a per-datacenter project ID ( i.e. DC1=1, DC2=2), or even a per-k8s-cluster project ID (i.e. us-west2-production=100, eu-west1-production=101).